Greiye/WGU_Notes_2024/README.md

  Vice Prez serves as house of senate
  Senate only can approve presidential appointments and treaties

  President Can veto a bill.
-COngress can get passed it with 2/3rds majority vote.
+Congress can get passed it with 2/3rds majority vote.

  President's Cabinet.
 Executive Branch.
  Executive Orders do not have to be approved by congress.